-Using PDF metadata to block AI models from scraping content is possible through standardized protocols, but its effectiveness depends entirely on the cooperation of the AI developers and the technical implementation of stronger security measures
+Using PDF metadata to block AI models from scraping content is possible through standardized protocols.
+It will help, but it is not a silver bullet.
+Its effectiveness depends entirely on the cooperation of the AI developers and the technical implementation of stronger security measures.
+In other words, metadata provides a “polite request” rather than a technical barrier, and maybe shouldn’t be used alone.

 The primary method for communicating scraping preferences via metadata is the Text and Data Mining Reservation Protocol (TDMRep), developed by the W3C (World Wide Web Consortium).